 William Jarvis wasn’t alive to witness the second craze for Spanish sheep.
 He died in 1859 and was buried in Weathersfield.
 A merino sheep was inscribed on his tombstone.

-This story about Spanish sheep was updated in 2018.
+This story about Spanish sheep last updated in 2023.
 If you enjoyed it, you may also want to read about the Guernsey cow and her passionate followers here.